AC looks toward the future with this year’s selection of ascending directors of photography making their mark.

 Images courtesy of the filmmakers

-For the fourth year running, 10 promising directors of photography have earned a place on AC’s Rising Stars of Cinematography roster.
+For the fourth year running, 10 promising talents have earned a place on AC’s Rising Stars of Cinematography roster.
 Read on and get to know Christopher Aoun, Cybel Martin, Eric Branco, Laura Merians Gonçalves, Michael Dallatorre, Dagmar Weaver-Madsen, Drew Daniels, Cecile Zhang, Abdelsalam Moussa and Greta Zozula — a group of filmmakers with a wide array of accomplishments, influences and origin stories, and with a shared upward trajectory.

 Christopher Aoun, BVK

 “To me, Beirut is a city that consists of disconnected pockets right next to each other, full of contrasts,” says Christopher Aoun about his native city.
 The cinematographer, who has spent most of his adult life working in Germany, wanted to leave Beirut from the time he was 14.
 “The situation in Lebanon was very complex.
 I felt trapped when I was growing up, especially because of the conflicts with our neighboring countries, Israel and Syria.
 When I was young, I escaped through photos and imagery.
 I especially liked films and photographs that would make me dream of other places and other ways of seeing things.”

 Aoun’s parents were Lebanese and spoke French and Arabic at home, but they sent him to a German-language school in Beirut.
 His father was a fashion photographer who often traveled on assignment, and his mother was a stylist.
 Aoun began assisting his father in the darkroom in his early teens, and by age 16, he was a working photographer himself.